 • Wild Tusheti, 13 days

-• Transhumance, driving the horses back to the winter pasture, 13 days
+• Transhumance, driving the horses back to the winter or summer pastures, from 12 to 25 days

 Glimpse on the Tusheti Ride, Wild Tusheti itineraries: